Info: This article can be used for Solr 4, Solr 6, and Solr 7.

 No results returned

 Analysis: The Solr installation contains a file name stopwords.txt.
-In here, all words are listed that are not indexed.
+All words that are listed in that file are not indexed.

 Solution: Make sure that the stopwords.txt file does not contain any phrases that should be excluded from the indexing process.

-Issue #2: Everything seems to be fine: all objects are indexed, Solr is running, the Health Check page says everything is okay and I fill in text that should give results.
-But still I don’t receive any results, let alone facets.
+Everything seems to be fine: all objects are indexed, Solr is running, the Health Check page says everything is okay and I fill in text that should give results.
+But still I do not receive any results, let alone facets.

 Try re-indexing the objects in Enterprise Server.